-A new generation of solutions is linking shoppers’ behavior ― online, in-store, in real life, which is being harnessed to improve the retailer-customer relationship.
+A new generation of unified commerce solutions are linking shoppers’ behavior ― online, in-store, in real life, which is being harnessed to improve the retailer-customer relationship.
 There are many new technologies available today that can help retailers know even more about their customers and use that knowledge to sharpen their customer experience design and model even better, more unique customers shopping journey.

 Here are some innovative technologies that show promise for even greater disruption in the store and are starting to give the retailers that adopt them a competitive edge over the competition:

 Facial Recognition – A fun display determining what kind of shopper you are and telling retailers a little more about you, your preferences and behavior in the store.

 Interactive Advertising – Ads Reality (a Fujitsu partner solution) showing an interactive VR catwalk in store using digital displays and consumer mobile technology to drive traffic and buying both online and in the store.

 Smart Fitting Room – Combines Fujitsu’s Market Place POS software, Fujitsu TeamPOS 8000 POS Hardware, Fujitsu Taskforce wearable communications platform and an Interactive Mirror to improve not only the fitting room experience but also to drive sales at that most critical “moment of buying decision” by incorporating pay now in the fitting room to avoid checkout queues or even worse, abandoned sales.